durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. In the next screen you are prompted to enter the new password and confirm the new password.
 Enter those now and select the **Finish** button.

 1. You will see a message on the screen that your password has been reset.
-Select **click here** to sign in with your new password.
+To sign in with your new password, **click here**.

-1. From the Pick an account information box, select **Adele@azureholxxxx.onmicrosoft.com**, enter your new password, then select the **Sign in** button.
+1. From the Pick an account information box, select **Adelev@azureholxxxx.onmicrosoft.com**, enter your new password, then select the **Sign in** button.
 If you are prompted to Stay signed in. select **No**.

-1. You should now be on the Office 365 Page.
+1. You should now be on the Microsoft 365 Page.

 1. Sign out by selecting the user icon next to the email address on the top right corner of the screen and selecting **Sign out**.
 Then the close all the browser windows